-- (a) the wording "ICS"; and - (b) the approval mark according to paragraph 5.4. of this Regulation. - 6.1.
-In order to measure the volume of liquid fuel that flows during the switch-over operations, the following test shall be carried out: - (a) Install the LPG-system other than the container on a vehicle; - (b) Place the container on a weighing system and fill up the LPG tank; - (c) After having pressurized the LPG-system up to the normal operating conditions, record the reading of the weighing system (W_1) ; - (d) Disable the ECU feature described in paragraph 6. above; - (e) Switch-over from LPG to petrol and vice versa for at least 10 times;

-(f) Record the reading of the weighing system (W2);
+- 6.3.
+To measure the volume of liquid fuel that flows during the switch-over operations, the following test shall be carried out: - (a) Install the LPG-system other than the container on a vehicle; - (b) Place the container on a weighing system and fill up the LPG tank; - (c) After having pressurized the LPG-system up to the normal operating conditions, record the reading of the weighing system (W1); - (d) Disable the ECU feature described in paragraph 6. above; - (e) Switch-over from LPG to petrol and vice versa for at least 10 times; - (f) Record the reading of the weighing system (W2).